 The Stream Engine SDK is a low-level SDK intended for advanced users wanting to have tight control over the system resources used by Stream Engine and least amount of signal latency.
 To get started with the StreamEngine SDK, head over to the getting started section.
-Bellow is a more detailed description of the different parts of the SDK.
+Below is a more detailed description of the different parts of the SDK.

 The library creates no threads, so in order to drive the message pump inside stream engine, thereby propagating the stream data through to the main application, the tobii_device_process_callbacks ( and if used, tobii_engine_process_callbacks) must be called at an even interval and at least 10 times per second.

 Memory is only allocated when calling the create functions for api, device & engine and are in turn freed when calling their respective destroy functions.
 In order to gain full control of memory allocation, custom memory allocators can be used which are passed to StreamEngine during initialization.
 The same goes for logging where a custom logging function can be passed during the same initialization call.

 Please note that there can only be one callback registered to a stream at a time.
 To register a new callback, first unsubscribe from the stream, then resubscribe with the new callback function.

 The Tobii Stream Engine API implements full thread safety across all API functions.
 However, it is up to the user to guarantee thread safety in code injected into Stream Engine, for example inside callbacks or if a custom memory allocator is supplied.
 It is not allowed to call Stream Engine API functions from within a callback invoked by Stream Engine.
 Attempting to do so will result in TOBII_ERROR_CALLBACK_IN_PROGRESS.
 A specific exception to this is tobii_system_clock which specifically is allowed to be called even from within a callback function.